royalapplications/docs/src/r2022/royalserver/management/service-configuration.md

 > [!NOTE]
 > Until Royal Server V3 and below it was possible to deactivate HTTPS/SSL encryption, as of Royal Server V4 this is not possible anymore, only secure connections are supported.

-**Windows Service User**

-The Royal Server Service is using LOCAL SYSTEM as user by default.

-> [!NOTE]
-> If this user does not have the necessary rights (e.g. to query domain users and groups) please consider changing this user.